 - Certain genres work better on certain platforms; romance authors, for example, kill it on Facebook.

-- Keeping records is vital to knowing which traffic sources are key and which are expendable.
+- Tracking results is vital to knowing which traffic sources are moving the needle and which are expendable.

 - Choose your three traffic sources and write them down.
 Be realistic about your time and budget constraints as well as your personal preferences.
 If you’re never going to post regularly on Facebook, don’t lie to yourself.
 Just pretend that Facebook doesn’t exist, rather than wondering what could have been.